jczimm/audio-analyzer/README.md

 ### Development

-To open the application and reload the brower window upon changes in `src` and the renderer upon changes to `app.js`:
+To open the application and reload the brower window upon changes in src/ and the renderer upon changes to app.js:

 ```sh
 gulp dev